ihitrec/Sudoku/README.md

 - Keydown event works in a different way which required setting a timeout function.
 It deletes the content if not in the 1-9 number range.

+### Accessibility

+I did not focus on accessibility in terms of optimisation for screen-readers since it is not possible to play the game that way.
+Otherwise, elements satisfy the WCAG contrast guidelines.

 ### Code validation
 - All HTML and CSS has been validated using the W3C validator with no errors.

 - JavaScript has been validated on [Beautify Tools](https://beautifytools.com/javascript-validator.php).
-One of the errors shown is concerning variables in loops that are not otherwise defined.
-The other is timeout functions within loops referencing an outer variable which could lead to confusing semantics.
-These errors are not a problem as the use case is valid.
+The error shown is timeout functions within loops referencing an outer variable which could lead to confusing semantics.
+The error is not a problem as the use case is valid.

 ### Responsiveness
 - Since the screen is smaller on mobile, there is a numpad on the website.
 Having a mobile keyboard pop up every time a field is selected would not be an enjoyable experience.
 Therefore, the keyboard is disabled on screens that have a touch capability.